 Once a pious sage named Mandavya cursed a brahmin named Kaushika that he would die immediately during the sunrise.
 However, Anusaya, the wife of Kaushika, possessed superhuman abilities.
 Furiously, she stopped the sun so that it would never rise.
 The trinity requested Anusaya to un-hold the Sun.
 Intelligent Anusaya took a chance and made her demand if the trinity would take the avatar from her womb, then only she would release the Sun.
 The Lord Brahma accepted and took birth as Chandra or the Moon.

 Lord Vishnu himself taught this Avatar of Brahma, the mystery of worship in the holy place called Naimisharayana.
-It all happened through the 32 questions which was put forward to the Vishnu.
+It all happened through the 32 questions which were put forward to the Vishnu.